-A wedding may take place the same day a marriage licence is issued.
+A marriage ceremony may take place the same day a marriage licence is issued.
 There is no waiting time.

 An Alberta marriage licence is only valid for an Alberta marriage.
-The wedding must take place in Alberta.
+The marriage ceremony must take place in Alberta.

 If you are currently married, you cannot apply for an Alberta marriage licence.